na-na-hi/renget/archive/Copier_Method_Notes.md

 > Will the end result be affected by the style I am using in my dataset Copier Method seems to work by extracting differences so if your base images are realistic or 2D for the most part the only thing that should be extracted is the difference, not the style.
 I haven't much style imprinting using Honey select, Koikatsu, or even my own art as a base for certain things.
+To further clarify: If you are training an object with a style as I did below the style **of that object** will carry over more unless you provide more material for difference training.

 >How did you make this dataset? or How can I prep data for this method in general?
 - I used Koikatsu Studio